The Simpsons’ Apu Response Is What Happens When You’re on the Air for Too Long

 “Well, what am I supposed to do?”
 Marge asks.
 (Either don’t read Lisa the book, or read her the book as is and discuss why the problematic things in it are problematic?
 I don’t know, these are just ideas.)

 That’s when the conversation turns to Apu.
 “Something that started decades ago, and was applauded and inoffensive is now politically incorrect.
 What can you do?”
 Lisa asks.
-Then she looks at a signed photo of Apu that’s sitting on her nightstand
+Then she looks at a signed photo of Apu that’s sitting on her nightstand.

 “Some things will be dealt with at a later date,” Marge responds cryptically.

 “If at all,” adds Lisa.
-Then mother and daughter stare into camera blankly as if they’re being held hostage by their own cartoon.
+Then mother and daughter stare into the camera blankly as if they’re being held hostage by their own cartoon.

 Later in the episode, Marge visits Springfield University to speak to two English literature professors and Heloise Hodgson Burwell stans who argue that Burwell, who was a lesbian, used racism in the book as a “self-consciously ironic protest against her own oppression.”